Update September 3, 2020:

-If you are using ShipperHQ, WebShopApps Extensions, which rely on live UPS rates or otherwise use the UPS XML Rating API, you will not be impacted.
+If you rely on ShipperHQ or WebShopApps Extensions, which pull live UPS rates or otherwise use the UPS XML Rating API, you will not be impacted.

 If you think you may be impacted, please see our full review and steps to take below or direct further questions to your UPS account manager or UPS technical support.